 Throughout the area are many wonderful camping and picnic sites.
 We do not identify all of these sites, leaving them for the inspired adventurer to locate on their own.

 Echo Bay is our communities center, or “downtown” (population 3).
-There is a marina, store, fuel, post-office etc. here.
-At the head of the bay is a large midden beach, with a field, and our community hall, which has collopsed, reminding visitors of a time when this community had many residents, who have now pretty much all moved away.
+There is a marina, store, fuel, post-office etc. here, owned by the local First Nation.
+At the head of the bay is a large midden beach, with a field, and some debris where our community hall used to stand, reminding visitors of a time when this community had many residents, who have pretty much all moved away.
 At one time there were over 200 people here, now our population is about 10.
 The return trip is about 2km / 1 hr.
 Easy paddling.

-Bill Proctor is the oldest remaining member of our community, having spent his whole life in the area.
-He is a wealth of information and support to any and all who have come to know him.
-Over the years he has collected a museum full of cultural remnants, and I imagine probably has the largest private collection of First Nations artifacts in British Columbia.
+Bill Proctor was the oldest remaining member of our community until his passing in the spring of 2025.
+Having spent his whole life in the area, he was a wealth of information and support to any and all who have come to know him.
+Over the years he had collected a museum full of cultural remnants, and I imagine probably has the largest private collection of First Nations artifacts in British Columbia.
 This is a “must see” for anyone interested in history.
+His property and museum are now owned by the local First Nation, and is uncertain if the museum will be staffed and open in 2026.
 The return trip is about 4 km / 2 hrs.
 Easy paddling.